Butterfly effect theory

 [That Planet-Killer is coming in 2032...”]

 David Huer has been seeding the Planet Killers/”Own the Asteroid” concept since 2014.
-It is possible, indeed probable, that Black Swans and Grey Rhinos can be avoided – and Butterfly Effects nurtured – by acquiring access to private earliest-stage disruption sources.
+It is possible, indeed probable, that Black Swans and Gray Rhinos can be avoided – and Grey Swans planned for – and Butterfly Effects nurtured – by acquiring access to private earliest-stage disruption sources.
 Before competitors have the glimmering that momentous change is coming.

 Own the Asteriod© when Planet Killers strike.